A Tragedy in Appalachia: Oxycontin and Opportunities

 When I began this blog many months and months ago, My brother was still in jail, and I thought, "Please stay there, Brother, where I know you are safe.
 I know I will not lose you there.
 So stay, please, forever.
 Never leave."

-I am not sure I could ever have brought myself to post this, forever it would have been a "draft," had two very different things not have happened this week.
+I am not sure I could ever have brought myself to post this, and forever it would have been a "draft," had something not have happened the week I hit 'publish. . . "

 Yesterday, 27 people overdosed in Huntington, WV within 4 hours of one another on heroin. . . and the "Let them die" and "Their Choice" posts flooded my news feed. . .